-• an employment contract or any other equivalent legal agreement that identifies the employment relationship with the partner's organisation;
+- an employment contract or any other equivalent legal agreement that identifies the employment relationship with the partner's organisation; - a document clearly showing the percentage of time worked on the project per employee.
+This may be a task assignment document and/or the employment contract if this information clearly appears there);

-- a document clearly showing the percentage of time worked on the project (it may be the employment contract and/or any other document issued by the employer such as a task assignment document); - a document identifying the real salary costs (gross salary and employer's social charges) for the employee, such as pay slips or other accounting documents where the employment costs are clearly detectable; - proof of payment, according to the national standard accounting principles.
+- a document identifying the real salary costs (gross salary and employer's social charges) for the employee, such as pay slips or other accounting documents where the employment costs are clearly visible; - proof of payment, according to the national standard accounting principles.